mhered/sevillabot/RPi_setup.md

 7. Install needed software

-   1. git with: ``$ sudo apt install git`
+   1. git with: `$ sudo apt install git`

-   2. arduino IDE 1 for ARM 64b (Note the latest IDE2 is not compatible with ARM)
+   2. arduino 1.8.19 for ARM with: `$ sudo apt install arduino`.
+Then add user to `dialout` group (GUI asks directly, logout is required)

    3. ssh